 Virginia Clean Cities

-The Virginia Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Virginia Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 Alleyn Harned joined Virginia Clean Cities in 2009 and serves as Executive Director.
 Harned works from the Virginia Clean Cities partnership at James Madison University, in Harrisonburg, Virginia.
 Prior to Clean Cities, Harned served as Assistant Secretary of Commerce and Trade in Virginia working on energy and economic issues.
 Harned serves on the Transportation Energy Partners Board of Directors, the Virginia Energy Council, and the Virginia Air Pollution Advisory Board.
 Harned received his undergraduate degree in Geology from Ohio Wesleyan and his masters degree in public administration from James Madison University.